 There are two areas where we foresee considerable benefit in applying CSCW to software engineering.
-One is the support of synchronous activities during the analysis and design phases (e.g., [18]).
+One is the support of synchronous activities during the analysis and design phases (e.g., [Ols91]).
 The other is support of asynchronous informal cooperation.
-Practical tool support for both areas is missing today because specific tools for CSE can only be built on top of a comprehensive infrastructure that allows to integrate sets of tools used by more than one developer.
-Research on these problems is carried out in the field of tool integration [24].
+Practical tool support for both areas is missing today because specific tools for CSE can only be built based on expensive infrastructure integrating sets of tools used by sets of developers.
+Research about these problems is carried out in the field of tool integration [Sch93].